Diets based on the glycemic index -- Sugar Busters, the Zone Diet, and Nutrisystem - are more famous than the original “G.I. Diet.”

 Does It Work?

-But it's not certain that this diet can help you lose weight any better or faster than a low-fat, generally healthy diet.
+But it's not certain that this diet can help you lose weight any better or faster than a low-fat, low-carb, generally healthy diet.

 One study showed that people on a low-glycemic diet lost more fat than those on a high-glycemic diet with the same calories.
 Overall, the scientific evidence is mixed and unable to show consistent findings.